arttemiuss43/carthook-task/README.md

 are faked using Laravel `HTTP` facade capabilities to not waste time and resources during every test.
 But the real API calls are also tested to be sure that the real API is working and the structure of response has not been changed.
 If it's needed to execute the full test suite and not hit the real API we can specify to exclude api group like so:
 `--exclude-group api`.
 The local API endpoints are also tested.
-In memory sqlite database was using during tests for the sake of simplicity.
+In memory sqlite database was used during tests for the sake of simplicity.

 ### Database design